 If you are using Microsoft Azure for a cloud-based research project and would like to share your story, please let us know and we will share your great work with the community.
 Email us at email@example.com.

 Hands-on labs are intended to familiarize researchers and data scientists with the services Azure offers to aid them in their research, especially with regard to high-performance computing, big-data analysis, and analyzing data streaming from Internet-of-Things (IoT) devices.
 There are detailed walk-throughs and what’s more you can download the material and work through it yourself.
 The labs are available under an open license on the online learning portal.
 Feel free to re-use this material for your own courses.
 All we ask is that you please let us know if you are using it.

 Watch the online training videos developed to provide a core curriculum for scientists interested in using Microsoft Azure for research.
 We recommend watching them in sequence from 1 to 6.

 The one-hour, interactive online sessions on Microsoft Azure have been turned into a great webinar video series.
 The webinars were designed to help you understand the value and capabilities of cloud computing and how you can use it for your research in practical ways.

 Interested in Azure Machine Learning?
 Access tutorials that’ll help with everything from setting up your first predictive analytics experiment, to publishing results, to creating a complete machine learning solution.

-We offer a selection of technical papers to help researchers quickly start working with Azure.
+Choose from a selection of technical papers made for researchers to help you to quickly start working with Azure.
 The papers cover a range of topics from ‘Getting started with Azure’ to ‘Azure Virtual Machines’ to ‘Azure Cloud Services’.
 Some prior technical computing skills are assumed.
-Read our technical papers with instructions on using Azure features.
+Read the technical papers with instructions on using Azure features.